 The decision to homeschool didn’t happen over night.
 It was years of thinking and consideration as well as studying (especially on the part of my husband, as he is the one who is into research) and a lot of prayers.
 All the more that we read about homeschooling, all the more that we were drawn to apply it on our child.

-However, there are things that we did not like about traditional school.
-While we both aced the system, we just think that there are students who would rather excel outside school because of their competencies and personalities.
-In short, we feel that regular school is not for everybody
+However, there were things that we did not like about traditional school, which is the very reason why we are homeschooling in Bacolod.
+While we both aced the system, we just think that there are students who would rather excel outside the school because of their competencies and personalities.
+In short, we feel that regular school is not for everybody.

 I am a work at home mom with a pretty unpredictable schedule.
 So I am not like most homeschooling moms who can give their all, preparing curriculum, crafts, and special projects for their child.
 I have a very supportive husband who is very much into this as I am, but he is also working.
 But we are still able to pull off homeschooling and give a non-traditional as well as traditional lessons to our child.